gonzofy/gonzofy/README.md

 # Linux Fan

 I used Linux (Debian) as my primary OS from late 90s until 2012 (aside: thank you VMware for making that possible in a professional setting back then), when I switched to OSX for most of the 2010s.
-I'm back on Linux (Manjaro) as my daily driver (wow Linux has come a long way!), but still use OSX and Windows 10 here and there.
+I'm back on Linux (Manjaro) as my daily driver (wow Linux has come a long way!).